Social insurance in Norway

 - Lump sum maternity grant at birth if not entitled to parental benefit.

 - Benefit for care for a sick or hospitalized child as compensation for loss of income.

-- Family allowance for children below the age of 18.
+- Child benefit for children below the age of 18.

 - Benefit to single mother or father, unmarried or single divorced person, solely responsible for children below the age of 8.